rushabhjhaveri/Rutgers-CS214/Notes/Memory_Management_in_C.md

 Variables created on the stack are always contiguous with each other.
 Writing out of bounds can change the value of another variable.

+If your program has stopped obeying the laws of logic, it's probably buffer overflow.

+__Some Ways to Kill the Stack__
+* Blow the stack by simply using more memory than is available for this thread.
+* The other common error to be careful with is __buffer overflow__, i.e., when we write past the end of some variable, overwriting vital information.

+## Heap ##